5 MINUTE READ

 Remember, effective power plays are simple little acts that compound over time.
 "Scorched earth" power plays don't work.
 Pulling rank, lobbying the CEO or going around people will put your cross functional colleagues on the defensive.
 You may end up winning little battles, but you'll lose the war.

-Examples of Power Plays that work -
+Influencing techniques that work -

 |POSITIVE ATTRIBUTES||"DO'S" (PRODUCTIVE BEHAVIORS)|